alijany/crypto-icons/README.md

 ## About

 The project contains almost 400 crypto currencies in the SVG format.
 Completely free.
-All we ask is that you don’t claim them as your own, and share this resource with others.

 The project also have some fiat currencies: USD, GBP, EUR, JPY, CNY, RUB.